viswarath/NBA-app/README.md

 ---

 ## Developer Notes:
-To restart the server and create every table again with orginal data from csv:
+To restart the server and create every table again with orginal data from csv,
 Add:
 ```
 @app.post('/restart')